 “History has stopped.
 Nothing exists except an endless present in which the Party is always right”

 So which statues should be removed, if any?
 Is adding a plaque enough to condemn racism?
 Central to this issue is deciding what a statue represents.
-While Boris Johnson has stated that “statues teach us about our past”, their place in public life is naturally a political issue as well.
+While Prime Minister Boris Johnson has stated that “statues teach us about our past”, their place in public life has naturally become a political issue.